 Understanding blood pressure

-Blood pressure is measured in millimetres of mercury (written as mmHg) and is recorded as systolic blood pressure (higher value) and diastolic blood pressure (lower value), for example 120/80 mmHg.
+Blood pressure is measured in millimeters of mercury (written as mmHg) and is recorded as systolic blood pressure (higher value) and diastolic blood pressure (lower value), for example 120/80 mmHg.

 Why measure blood pressure?

 The higher your blood pressure is, the higher your risk of health problems in the future.
-High blood pressure puts extra strain on your arteries and on your heart, which over time will cause your arteries to become thicker and less flexible and ultimately narrowing them.
-Narrow arteries are more prone to blood clots which can lead to serious heart problems, such as heart attack, stroke and kidney disease.
+High blood pressure puts extra strain on your arteries and on your heart, which over time will cause your arteries to become thicker and less flexible, ultimately narrowing them.
+Narrow arteries are more prone to blood clots which can lead to serious heart problems, such as heart attack, stroke, and kidney disease.